Relief Line (Toronto): 2008–2019: Planning revival

 The Downtown Rapid Transit Expansion Study (DRTES) was completed by the TTC in 2012, which examined four alternative Relief Line configurations between Pape and St. Andrew, with varying extensions north to Science Centre station (at Don Mills and Eglinton) and west to Dundas West station.
 The TTC's 2015 DRL study identified four potential corridors, which involved combinations beginning at Line 2 at Broadview or Pape, and going through downtown via King or Queen Streets.
 On 31 March 2016, Toronto City Council approved a Relief Line corridor between Pape station and Toronto City Hall, via Pape Avenue and Queen Street.
 The study was ongoing and examining potential alignments.

 On 1 June 2016, the provincial government announced $150 million funding for Metrolinx to plan and design the Relief Line.
 Metrolinx would collaborate with the TTC and the City in the design.
 Mayor John Tory estimated the line could be operational within 12 to 15 years (2028–2031).
 In late June of the same year, a Toronto Star article reported the estimated cost of Phase 1 with eight stops to be $6.8 billion; the project was unfunded.

 On 16 April 2018, it was announced that the 120-day Transit Project Assessment Process (TPAP) under the Ontario Environmental Assessment Act had begun for the 7.5 km Relief Line South from Osgoode to Pape stations.
 This study was completed on 24 October 2018.
 In January 2019, it was announced that the project could open by 2029.

 In April 2019, Ontario premier Doug Ford announced that a new Ontario Line would be built instead of the Relief Line.
 Thus, in June 2019, TTC and City staff suspended further planning work on the Relief Line.
 At the time of project suspension, design work on the Relief Line was 15 percent complete, and construction was expected to start in 2020 with completion in 2029.

 Successor: Ontario Line

 First proposed in April 2019, the Ontario Line will replace the Relief Line project.
-The Ontario Line will run from Science Centre station in the north to Exhibition Place in the south roughly following the Relief Line route between Pape and Osgoode stations with some differences in routing.
+The Ontario Line will run from Don Valley station in the north to Exhibition Place in the south roughly following the Relief Line route between Pape and Osgoode stations with some differences in routing.
 While the Relief Line would have been completely tunneled, the Ontario Line would use a mix of elevated and tunneled right-of-way, would take advantage of a railway right-of-way south of Pape station (particularly GO Transit's Lakeshore East and Stouffville lines).

-After negotiations, the governments of Toronto and Ontario reached a tentative agreement in October 2019 to build the Ontario Line, with the Ontario government agreeing to pay for the City's share of the costs.
+After negotiations, the governments of Toronto and Ontario reached a tentative agreement in October 2019 to build the Ontario Line, with the Ontario government agreeing to pay for the city's share of the costs.
 Toronto City Council ratified the deal the following week.